4 Simple Shoulder Pain Relief Exercises

 Patients often report:

-• A sudden reduction in how far they can move their arm
+- A sudden drop in how far they can move their arm

-Physiotherapy for frozen shoulder requires patience and consistency.
+Physiotherapy for frozen shoulder takes time and consistency.
 Our physiotherapists focus on:

-• Improving shoulder movement with gentle range-of-motion techniques
+- Improving shoulder movement with gentle mobility work

-• Reducing pain through manual therapy and exercise
+- Reducing pain with hands-on treatment and exercise

-• Teaching patients how to safely maintain movement at home
+- Teaching you how to keep the shoulder moving safely at home

-• Using joint injections where clinically appropriate to reduce inflammation and discomfort
+- Using joint injections where suitable to ease inflammation and discomfort

 Rotator Cuff Injuries: A Leading Cause of Shoulder Pain